tpryan/brackets-phonegapbuild/README.md

 TODO's

-* Create interface for logging in to PhoneGap Build
 * Create local storage for:
     * token
     * file location to project link
 * Figure out how to handle online/offline
+* Figure out how to upload files from Brackets to PhoneGap Build.